Friday, April 21, 2017

 Mahogany boards with inlay of Holly and

-Ebony awaits their turns at being
+Ebony awaits their turn at being

 restored.
 PWM